Logo - The Possums baby and toddler sleep program.Logo - The Possums baby and toddler sleep program.

 Starting solids in a way that's easy and enjoyable - for both you and your baby

-Dr Pamela Douglas22nd of Sep 202323rd of May 2024
+Dr Pamela Douglas22nd of Sep 20237th of Oct 2025

-But food is not only for nutrition, food is about enjoyment!
+Food gives your baby’s little body the good quality nutrition necessary for her growth.
+But food is not only for nutrition, food is about enjoyment and coming together as family or community!
 We want your baby to enjoy the foods that your family normally eats, from your own cultural background.
-We come together over food with people we care about, to enjoy the taste of interesting types of foods, to have fun, to share of our lives and our news.
+We come together over food with people we care about, to enjoy the taste of interesting types of foods, to have fun, to share of our lives and our news, to care for each other.
+If our human connection is the focus, faciliated by a wonderful variety of nutritious foods, then your baby will quickly learn that food is enjoyable, relaxed, and no fuss!

 Here are the best ways to help your baby love food, in a single simple page.

 • Offer a wide range of tastes and textures without any particular pattern, just from your family’s usual diet.
 This is the best way to build your baby's immunity for (or ability to cope with) different foods.
-There is no need for graduated introduction of foods which are labelled as allergens, or for recording new foods your baby has tried.
-This just makes life more complicated than it needs to be.

 • Let your baby be in control of her eating.
 Have lots of opportunities for taste and play with a whole range of tastes and textures, without pressure to eat.
 Experimentation with the feel, texture and taste of solids is a vital way your little one develops a positive relationship with food.
 One of the big mistakes we made as health professionals in the past was to make parents feel pressured to get food into their baby.
 Now we know that pressuring a baby to eat can set up stress and distress in your baby’s relationship with food long-term, which we definitely want to avoid.

 • Sometimes you might offer food mashed up or pureed on a spoon, although your baby might want to take over.
 The main thing is to make sure your baby doesn’t ever feel under pressure to take it.
+Other times you might give you baby a finger food suitable for holding.

 • Always watch a little one who is learning to eat.
-Keep the baby sitting upright (propped in your lap or in the high chair).
+Keep baby sitting upright (propped in your lap or in the high chair).
 That doesn’t mean that your baby necessarily has to be able to sit up entirely on their own, before you start offering solids to try.

 • Don't add salt to your baby's food, either when you are preparing or serving it.
 But you also don't need to eliminate all salt from everything you offer her, either.
 That just causes unnecessary worry and work, without protecting your baby, because your (otherwise healthy) baby's kidneys are more than capable of dealing with small amounts of salt.